TOI-3288 b and TOI-4666 b: two gas giants transiting low-mass stars characterised by NIRPS: Discussion

 \subsection{Metallicity}

+Metal-rich stars are more likely to host giant exoplanets, as described by the planet-metallicity correlation for FGK stars \citep{ida_toward_2004, santos_spectroscopic_2004, fischer_planetmetallicity_2005} and for M dwarfs \citep{gan_metallicity_2025}.
+Here, we report an additional tentative trend in the observations: more massive gas giants are hosted by more metal-rich stars.

-In Fig.~\ref{fig:overview} few giants are found in the gray-shaded regions.
-There are regions in this parameter space where few giant planets are found, which we have defined by eye and shaded in gray to emphasize the observed scarcity.
+There are regions in Fig.~\ref{fig:overview} where few giant planets are found, which we have defined by eye and shaded in gray to emphasize the observed scarcity.
 The shaded area for $T_{\rm eff} \gtrsim 6000~{\rm K}$ reflects detection biases, while the second region highlights the apparent upper envelope of massive gas giants around low-mass stars.
 Although low-mass giants are challenging to characterize around low-mass stars, massive gas giants should be easily detectable.
 Their paucity therefore suggests that such planets rarely form around low-mass stars.

 When comparing the giants around low-mass stars ($T_{\rm eff} < 4600$ K) inside this region to those outside, a tentative trend emerges: the giants within the scarcely populated region tend to orbit more metal-rich host stars (mean metallicity $\sim 0.44$ dex) than those outside ($\sim0.16$ dex).
 This aligns with theoretical expectations \citep{thommes_gas_2008, mordasini_extrasolar_2012} where low-mass stars are thought to host less massive protoplanetary disks, but high metallicity can compensate for lower disk mass \citep{vorobyov_mass_2008, alibert_extrasolar_2011, hobson_sophie_2018}, and vice versa.